AbelDebela/TBANLT560/README.md

 Now, let me split the dataset as training and test data.
 I am using 75% training and 25% test data for this case.
-Since my intention is predicting the number of fully vaccinated peoples for the next date, I am assuming the data will be refreshed every single day.
+Since I intend to predict the number of fully vaccinated peoples for the next date, I hope to refresh the data every day.

 ```{r, warning=F, message=F }